smasky/SWAT-UQ/README.md

 Different basin should be separated by spaces or tabs.

-**Step 4:** In the Work Folder, create an **observed file** encoded UTF-8, used to construct objective or constraint functions for the current problem.
+**Step 4:** In the Work Folder, create an **evaluation file** encoded UTF-8, used to construct objective or constraint functions using observed data.

 For example:

-File Name: `observed.obj`
+File Name: `evaluation.obj`

 💡 **Noted:**  It is also recommended to use the `.obj` extension for consistency with the GUI version.